This page forms part of our blog, be sure to check it out for more money-saving tips.

-The Yours website claims that only 10% of Britons regularly haggle on the price of everyday purchases and the Telegraph has published research suggesting only 20% of buyers haggle when making a substantial purchase such as a property.
+The Independent claims that Britons are missing out on up to £500 per year because they don’t haggle and the Telegraph has published research suggesting only 20% of buyers haggle when making a substantial purchase such as a property.

 But how much can you expect to save, on average, if you were to haggle over the cost of home improvement projects?

 We first sourced prices for 10 common home improvement projects, from landscape gardening to flooring and roofing.

 After publishing the results of our findings on our site, we went back to the tradespeople and businesses to haggle for the best deal possible.

 Please share this infographic by using this embed code: <a href="https://job-prices.co.uk/haggling/"><img src="https://job-prices.co.uk/wp-content/uploads/2018/10/haggle.jpg"></a><br>Sourced from: <a href="https://job-prices.co.uk/haggling/">The Job Price's Haggling Guide</a>